 The key to visiting the museum is to give yourself enough time to wander through all three floors which display 11 permanent exhibits, as well as, special exhibits.
 We spent over 2-hours there and could have easily spent two more.

 - Sam Hill’s collection of artifacts and photos related to his “favorite cause,” the Good Roads Movement.

 - The Théâtre de la Mode, which showcases the post-World War II Paris fashion scene with miniature mannequin exhibitions posed on stylish theatre sets.

 - American Indian artifacts from various North American tribes.

 - Queen Marie of Romania’s collection of royal memorabilia.

-The outdoor sculpture area, which is free to explore, is beyond amazing.
+The outdoor sculpture area, grounds, and parking are free.
+If you are driving through and don’t have time to visit the museum, stopping to stretch your legs or wander the grounds makes for a great scenic stop.
+Here you’ll find shaded spots to relax, picnic tables with a view, and, of course, sculptures to admire.
 Shapes and forms twist and turn in the desert landscapes, giving it that extra cool factor.
 Next to the parking lot, under the trees, are several picnic tables, and while we were there, we were one of a handful enjoying a picnic and the view.

 Travel tip: If you have time, you’ll also want to stop at Maryhill Stonehenge.